• Proposed

 Justification

-P. chloephorus is a species known from Mexico and Argentina.
-It has been recorded in a small number of sites (8) and population size is estimated at only 8000 mature individuals, bellow IUCN’s population size threshold for threatened categories through criterion C. However, given its likely wide distribution, different suitable habitats and numerous potential hosts, there is no evidence of significant population reduction and the species is assessed as Least Concern (LC).
+Phylloboletellus chloephorus is a species known from Mexico and Argentina.
+It has been recorded in a small number of sites (eight) and the population size is estimated at only 16,000 mature individuals, when taking into account potential additional sites.
+However, given its likely wide distribution, different suitable habitats and potential hosts, and lack of evidence of a significant population reduction, the species is assessed as Least Concern (LC).

 Taxonomic notes

-P. chloephorus is the type and only species in the Phylloboletellus genus, established based on its morphological evidence.
-Molecular studies have since confirmed it as a monotypic genus, though its phylogenetic position remains unresolved (Farid et al. 2018).
-Synonym: Phylloboletellus chloephorus var. mexicanus
+Phylloboletellus chloephorus is the type and only species in its genus.
+This has been confirmed through molecular studies, but its phylogenetic position remains unresolved (Farid et al. 2018)

 Geographic range

-P. chloephorus has only been observed in Argentina and Mexico (GBIF.org, 2023), but given the distance between the two, a wider distribution in Central and South America is possible.
-This is also suggested by one further GBIF record from Costa Rica, but it has only been identified until the genus level.
+It has only been observed in Argentina and Mexico (GBIF 2023), but given the distance between the two, a wider distribution in Central and South America is likely.
+This is also suggested by one further GBIF record from Costa Rica, but it has only been identified at the genus level.

 Population and Trends

-P. chloephorus has been recorded in approximately 8 sites (GBIF.org, 2023; Bandala et al., 2004).
+This species has been recorded in approximately eight sites (Bandala et al. 2004, GBIF 2023).
 Given its wide area of potentially suitable habitat and relatively conspicuous fruitbodies, the small number of records suggests this may be an uncommon species, though this may also be caused by low search efforts.
-Following guidelines by Dahlberg and Mueller (2011) and assuming a x500 multiplier for unknown sites and that 2 mature individuals exist per site, population size is estimated at 8000 mature individuals.
+The population size is estimated at 16,000 mature individuals following guidelines by Dahlberg and Mueller (2011), assuming a x 500 multiplier for unknown sites, two functional individuals per site and two mature individuals per functional individual.

 Habitat and Ecology

-Found on soil, subgregarious, solitary or subcaespitose under or near plant species belonging to Lauraceae, Myrtaceae, Sapindaceae, Ulmaceae, Fabaceae and others, in both natural habitats such as tropical forests and Tamaulipan matorral, and in coffee plantations.
-It has been suggested as saprotrophic and ectomycorrhizal by different authors, but its trophic mode has not yet been confirmed.
-(Bandala et al., 2004; Jiménez 2013; Farid et al. 2018)
+It has been found on soil, subgregarious, solitary or subcaespitose under or near plant species belonging to Lauraceae, Myrtaceae, Sapindaceae, Ulmaceae, Fabaceae and others, in both natural habitats such as tropical forests and Tamaulipan matorral, and in coffee plantations.
+It has been suggested as saprotrophic and ectomycorrhizal by different authors, but its trophic mode has not yet been confirmed (Bandala et al. 2004, Jiménez 2013, Farid et al. 2018).

 Threats